Using IA for drones

 The most straightforward solution is to install a noise-reflecting shield protecting the microphone from the noise coming from the propellers and motors:

-• Other drones must not fly too close and above the drone
+- Other drones must not fly too close or above the drone

 Other key solutions

-• Special sharp and narrow digital filters.
-The drone’s rotors can produce powerful noise, but it is mostly in the audible part of the spectrum and is wideband.
-Special narrow and sharp digital filters inside the mobile beacons cut that noise off, and only the portion that falls in the reception band of each frequency can potentially harm by reducing the signal-to-noise ratio
+- Special sharp and narrow digital filters.
+The drone’s rotors can produce a powerful noise, but it is primarily within the audible part of the spectrum and is wideband.
+Special narrow and sharp digital filters inside the mobile beacons cut that noise off, and only the portion that falls in the reception band of each frequency can potentially be harmed by reducing the signal-to-noise ratio

-• Play with ultrasound frequencies.
-The wideband noise from robots and motors reaches ultrasound, but its level drops quickly with the frequency.
+- Play with ultrasound frequencies.
+The wideband noise from robots and motors extends to ultrasound, but its level drops rapidly with increasing frequency.
 Thus, the noise level at 25kHz can be expected to be higher than that at 45kHz.
 However, depending on the frequency, the ultrasound is also attenuated in the air.
 The higher the frequency, the higher the attenuation; the law is pretty complex.
-Also, the microphones’ sensitivity and the transducers’ power transmission are frequency-dependent.
-Thus, it is rather difficult to forecast which frequency would give the best signal-to-noise ratio in a particular setup (distances).
-Thus, practical testing is highly advisable, particularly because their very easy and very fast (seconds) with the help of an embedded Oscilloscope.
+Additionally, the sensitivity of the microphones and the power transmission of the transducers are frequency-dependent.
+Thus, it isn’t easy to forecast which frequency will give the best signal-to-noise ratio in a particular setup (given the distances).
+Thus, practical testing is highly advisable, particularly because it’s very easy and very fast (seconds) with the help of an embedded Oscilloscope.
 More about different ultrasound frequencies

 Inverse Architecture (IA) is a powerful solution that can provide a high location update rate for even swarming drones and drone shows.